CloudLabsAI-Azure/hack-in-a-day-challenges/financial-insight&risk-advisor-agent/challenge-1.md

 https://github.com/CloudLabsAI-Azure/hack-in-a-day-challenges/archive/refs/heads/fin-datasets.zip
 ```

+> Once the file is downloaded, please extract it in any desired path in the LabVM.
+You will be able to see `Codefiles` and `Datasets` folders.

 ## Challenge Objectives
 - Create a new Copilot in Copilot Studio.
 - Configure the Copilot name, description, and industry context.